habibun/php/architecture/hexagonal/README.md

 An **inbound port** defines the exposure of the core’s functionality.
 These interfaces define how the Core Business Logic can be used.
 This is the only part of the core exposed to the outside world.

 An **outbound port** define the core’s view of the outside world.
-This are the interface the core need to communicate with the outside world.
+These are the interface the core need to communicate with the outside world.

 ### Adapter